 I also tried the Scallion Pancake ($5.99), a thinner and flakier take than I’m used to.
 The thinness was a problem, I think, letting the fattiness of the frying oil penetrate and dominate from end to end.
 But the dish came with more of that house dumpling sauce, which could make anything delicious, and the remaining chili oil was fair game too.

 My entree was a classic—and a classic test of a Chinese restaurant: the Stir-fried Mixed Vegetables ($12.99), offering broccoli, mushrooms, Chinese cabbage, carrots, celery, bell peppers and baby corn in a “savory” brown sauce.
-That sauce was silky, salty and yes, savory, but it didn’t overwhelm the veggies, which hadn’t been zapped of their own flavors and textures.
+That sauce was silky and, yes, savory, but it didn’t overwhelm the veggies, which hadn’t been zapped of their own flavors and textures.
 Add in a paper pail of rice steamed just right, and it was a meal that made it easy to decide it had been a nice day.

 Nice Day Chinese